imkrishnasarathi/100-days-of-code/log.md

 ### Day 1: May 24, 2023

-**Today's Progress**: Developed a very basic console based Rock Paper Scissors Game.
+**Today's Progress**: Completed 50% of the first part of the course by freeCodeCamp on JavaScript Algorithms and Data Structures, then developed a very basic console based Rock Paper Scissors Game using some of the learnt concepts.

 **Thoughts:** I had already learnt all these concepts but since I am doing another course here, I needed to practice again.
 Planning to work on the GUI of this next.